ciklum-digital/internship-2.0/docs/getting_started.md

 ![alt text](./assets/images/join-us.png)

-Ciklum is glad to welcome you as participants of the **Ciklum University: JS Band Internship 2.0** program opening in Kharkiv!
+Ciklum is glad to welcome you as participants of the **Ciklum JavaScript Internship** program opening in Kharkiv!

 Next steps you should know about: